Caulfield South, Victoria, Australia

 The shack now:

 Now running primarily Icom equipment consisting of IC9100 including Dstar and 23cm feeding an IC-PW1Euro (rarely used) into a Highgain vertical and alternatively a random wire fed by and auto tuner.
 MFJ auto tuner on the HighGain vertical just to ensure a good match in less than ideal circumstances and area considerations.
+The main transceiver for VHF and above is currently an Icom 970H (fully loaded to 2.4Ghz)

-For 2m I use THP510V (400 w on 2m) from the IC9100 to side by side yagis on an az-el system for 2 and 70cm.
+For 2m I use THP510V (400 w on 2m) from the IC970H to side by side yagis on an az-el system for 2 and 70cm.
 23cm is only using a Diamond vertical and sees very little activity.

 The man cave sees an IC2820 with Dstar and a Discone along with sundry test equipment including my IFR1900 system